 Please ensure that you read the following notes before joining our online sessions; we have also created some documents for you to download / view from the buttons at the bottom of this section and would request the you read both of them prior to taking part in any of our online classes

 - We use Zoom software to deliver our sessions and you are required to register prior to the class in order to receive the link to join

 - On accessing the session you will be placed in the ‘waiting room’ and when the session is ready to commence, the host will admit you to the live session; the process of registration and placing you in the ‘waiting room’ has been implemented as an extra layer of security in line with our safeguarding policy

-- We record all of our sessions for training purposes and also with a view to produce some offline sessions for those who cannot attend at the scheduled times.
-This means that the by default, video is turned on.
-If you do not wish to be recorded, please turn off your video in your Zoom controls as you enter the session; this will not affect you joining in or viewing the class.
+- Your video is turned on by default so you can interact with the Presenters and they can see you.
+If you do not wish to be seen on screen during the session please turn off your video in your Zoom controls as you enter the session; this will not affect you joining in or viewing the class.

 - Your sound is muted by default as soon as you enter the Zoom session; this is to ensure that any background noise from your location will not deter from other participants enjoyment of the class.